-Report: No fans from abroad for postponed Tokyo Olympics
+Fans from abroad unlikely for postponed Tokyo Olympics

 “There I can inform you that a considerable number of national Olympic committees has already secured this pre-Tokyo vaccination,” Bach said.

+Hashimoto said a decision on venue capacity will be made by the end of April.
+She said the “zero-fans option” was not discussed.

+“We need to look at the overall situation before we decide on any percentage rates,” she said.
+“We believe we will not be accepted unless the citizens feel confident that sufficient countermeasures are taken.”

-Having no fans will be costly.
+Having fewer fans will be costly.
 The organizing committee has budgeted income of $800 million from ticket sales.
 That shortfall will have to be made up by Japanese government entities.

-It’s also not clear how many local fans will be allowed in venues, and quotas may differ depending on indoor or outdoor settings.

 These are the most expensive Olympics on record.
 The official cost is $15.4 billion, though two government audits suggest it might be almost twice that much.
+All but $6.7 billion is public money.

+The Tokyo Games have been haunted by problems.
+A bribery scandal tied to the bid in 2013 forced the resignation two years ago of Japanese Olympic Committee President Tsunekazu Takeda.
+He denied any wrongdoing.

+Last month, former organizing committee president Yoshiro Mori was forced to resign after making sexist comments about women.
+Essentially, he said they talk too much.

-Seiko Hashimoto, the new president of the organizing committee, cautioned on Tuesday of the problems that await.
+Mori was replaced by Hashimoto, who cautioned on Tuesday of the unpredictable problems that await.

 “The biggest challenges is the countermeasures against COVID-19,” she said.
 “Nobody can foresee how the situation will be this summer.”